MacDonald Recalled to Colorado Avalanche

 D Jacob MacDonald Colorado Avalanche (NHL)

-The Eagles will return to action when they take on the Tucson Roadrunners on Friday, December 3rd at 7:05pm MT at the Budweiser Events Center.
+The Eagles will return to action when they take on the Bakersfield Condors on Friday, December 10th at 7:05pm MT at the Budweiser Events Center.
 Tickets for all regular season games are on sale now and start at just $19.
 You can find more information on ticket packages, theme tickets, and promotional nights, by visiting ColoradoEagles.com or by calling the ticket department at (970) 686-7468.

 • Discuss this story on the American Hockey League message board...